rackerlabs/technical-blog/_posts/2019-09-27-server-or-service-monitoring-in-sap-business-objects.md

 ---

-The new monitoring feature of the Central Management Console (CMC) allows administrators to monitor the usage and health of the SAP BusinessObjects (BO) system.
+The new monitoring feature of the Central Management Console (CMC) allows administrators to monitor the usage and health of the SAP&reg; BusinessObjects (BO) system.

 <!-- more -->

-The monitoring feature, introduced in SAP BO 4, has watches, probes, metrics and alerts as part of the monitoring process.
-There are some default monitoring features that allow an administrator, without any prior expertise or knowledge on the topic, to obtain useful information about the status of the system.
+The monitoring feature, introduced in SAP BO 4, has watches, probes, metrics, and alerts as part of the monitoring process.
+Some default monitoring features allow an administrator, without any prior expertise or knowledge on the topic, to obtain useful information about the status of the system.
 Before using this feature, you need to know which actions to perform and understand the existing limitations.

-You must ensure that you store the information for monitoring in the Monitoring database.
+You must ensure that you store the information for monitoring in the monitoring database.
 Because it is a CMS database, it works independently from the other two databases in SAP BO.
-To activate the Monitoring database, use the following
+To activate the monitoring database, use the following
 steps:

-1. Log into the CMC.
+1. Log in to the CMC.

 2. Select applications.